CBI Bank & Trust: F&M Bank

 The Farmers and Mechanics Bank, known as F&M Bank, was founded in 1869 in Galesburg, Illinois by Chauncey Colton.
 Housed in the main floor of the Union Hotel, it served the deposit and lending needs of the community.

 Eventually F&M Bank was acquired by the Minneapolis-based Marquette banking organization and became known as Marquette Bank Illinois.
 The middle and later decades of the 20th century brought many changes.
 In 1969, the bank added drive-up service to their location at the corner of Cherry and Main.
 A decade later, in 1979, the Main Bank facility in downtown Galesburg was constructed.
 In 1989, the bank opened the community's first full-service, seven-day-a-week office in the Eagle Food Store on North Henderson Street.
 The bank opened its first branch outside of Galesburg in Peoria, Illinois on Sheridan Road.
 It subsequently moved to North University in 2003, then to 4900 North Glen Park Place in 2006.

-In 2002, the Galesburg offices of Marquette Bank Illinois were purchased by Central Bancshares, Inc., and the began once again using the familiar F&M Bank name, logo and branding.
+In 2002, the Galesburg offices of Marquette Bank Illinois were purchased by Central Bancshares, Inc., and they began once again using the familiar F&M Bank name, logo and branding.
 In 2004, it built a new branch at 1230 North Henderson Street.
 In 2012, it acquired the Galesburg offices of Wisconsin-based Associated Bank.
 In July, 2016, the acquisition of Brimfield Bank, Brimfield, Illinois was completed.
 In 2018, construction of another Galesburg location, Seminary Square, was completed.

 In February, 2021, F&M Bank was merged with CBI Bank & Trust and locations continued to be operated under the F&M Bank name and branding, as a division of CBI Bank & Trust.
 In December, 2021, a new location was added in Monmouth, Illinois.